pittar-gitops/99-gitops-demo/README.md

 Login to the OpenShift console:
 * Run `crc console` to open the OpenShift console in a new browser tab.
 You will have to accept the self-signed certificate.
 * Login to OpenShift using the `kubeadmin` username and password printed in the terminal when it started.
+* Make sure you are in the **Developer** perspective (change this at the top of the left navigation panel).
+The rest of the instructions assume you are in this view.

 ![OpenShift](images/openshift.png) ![Argo CD](images/argocd.png)